ethereum-optimism/OPerating-manual/manual.md

 *The Maintenance Upgrade Proposal Type is needed because L1 releases may not align with Optimism’s standard voting cycles.

 ** Veto thresholds are expressed as a percentage of all eligible votes (quorum * threshold.)
 Approval thresholds are expressed as a percentage of quorum.

+*** A Protocol Upgrade will move to one-week veto period as soon as fully approved by the Developer Advisory Board.
+While the Developer Advisory Board has a 7 day voting window, they may approve a proposal in less time as appropriate and feasible.

 ## **Thresholds**